 We accept submissions in the categories of poetry, short fiction, hybrid genre, lyric essays, book reviews, visual art, and multimedia creations (such as visual poetry collaborations).
 We expect to publish issue 12 at the end of December 2021, barring complications due to the misalignments of planets, invasions by commando virus strains, curses exacted for failure to invite Fairy 13 to virtual drinking parties, and other crises.
-We remain open to submissions in visual art and book reviews for this forthcoming issue.
+We remain open to submissions in visual art for this forthcoming issue.

 If you are submitting multiple items (poems, images, flash fiction), you can list multiple titles in the subject line, shortening the long ones in the subject line.
 Example: Willie Wordsworth “Tintern Abbey,” “Lucy Gray,” “Strange Fits,” “Fish-Women” Poetry.